puzellaw/AES/README.md

 ### Compilation
 To compile the source code go to directory that code was dowloaded to and type `make`.
 This will execute the make file which should compile the code for you.

-If you instead would liek to compile the testing suite type `make test`.
+If you instead would like to compile the testing suite type `make test`.
 This will compile a testing executable.

 ## Running our encryption software.
 To run the encryption/decryption software run:

-`./PK_AES -E -I [input file directory] -O [Output File directory] [additional arguments]`
+`./PK_AES -E/-D -I [input file directory] -O [Output File directory] [additional arguments]`

 The style of the arguments is such that they can be put in any order as long as the format is: